allegro/blog/_posts/2021-08-17-refactoring-opbox-search.md

 solution.
 We also outlined refactoring expectations, hence we can start laying down the conceptual foundation of a new solution.
 We began by asking ourselves a few questions that could help us formalize our technical end goals.

-### What issues do we want to avoid this time?
-What do we want the new solution to improve upon?
+### What issues did we want to avoid this time?
+What did we want the new solution to improve upon?

-Going back to the store example, we clearly don’t want to allow any dependent to mutate its data in any random way nor do we want the store to contain pieces of logic that are not of its concern, e.g. networking.
-Instead we want to move those irrelevant pieces into more suitable locations, decrease entanglement of different parts of the codebase, structure it into logical entities that are more human readable, draw boundaries between those entities, define rules of communication and make sure we expose to the public API only what we intended to.
+Going back to the store example, we clearly didn’t want to allow any dependent to mutate its data in any abritrary way nor did we want the store to contain pieces of logic that are not of its concern, e.g. networking.
+Instead we wanted to move those irrelevant pieces into more suitable locations, decrease entanglement of different parts of the codebase, structure it into logical entities that are more human readable, draw boundaries between those entities, define rules of communication and make sure we expose to the public API only what we intended to.